-Serious illness or injuries requiring medical attention; Serious accidents (e.g. car wreck); Serious illness or death of a close family member.
+Serious illness or injuries requiring medical attention;

+Serious accidents (e.g. car wreck);

+Serious illness or death of a close family member.

-Illness Procedures: Orchestra members who are unable to attend a rehearsal due to illness are expected to provide the music at the rehearsal and to ask their colleagues to substitute for them, but no financial liability will be implied or expected.
-A student unable to attend because of illness must telephone or email the orchestra manager at least two hours before a rehearsal, or twenty-four hours before a concert.
+Illness Procedures: Orchestra members who are unable to attend a rehearsal due to illness are expected to provide the music for that rehearsal and to ask their colleagues to substitute for them, but no financial liability will be implied or expected.
+A student unable to attend because of illness must telephone or email the orchestra manager prior to the rehearsal or concert.
+Best efforts should be made to do this within 12 hours of the service in question.
 Players who are absent must turn in a written explanation at or before the next rehearsal.
 There is no limit to the number of excused absences available to a student provided that proof of serious illness or other serious extenuating circumstances is furnished to the music director.

 Petitions for other absences: Other absences may be approved by the music director and will be judged on their individual merit.
-IF A STUDENT WISHES TO APPLY FOR SPECIAL CONSIDERATION FOR AN ABSENCE, THEN THAT STUDENT MUST DISCUSS THE SITUATION IN PERSON WITH THE MUSIC DIRECTOR.
-The student should first petition the music director in writing (preferably by e-mail, addressing the request to the orchestra manager) at least two weeks prior to the rehearsal in question.
+To apply for consideration the student should petition the music director in writing (by e-mail, addressed to the orchestra manager) at least two weeks prior to the rehearsal in question (and preferably earlier than that).
 As a condition of approval, the music director has the option to require the orchestra member to provide an acceptable substitute.
 The orchestra member is responsible for paying the substitute if necessary.

 Any student who misses a rehearsal for any reason, excused or otherwise, may be asked to set up a coaching session with the music director, in order to cover music from the missed rehearsal.
-In this case, it is the student's responsibility to schedule this session; their grade will be lowered if they do not.
+In this case, it is the student's responsibility to schedule this session.